Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

   * For some organs, `Fraction expressed apical` can be set (see [Localizations, directions, and initial concentrations of transport proteins](#localizations-directions-and-initial-concentrations-of-transport-proteins) for explanation of the various parameters).
   * Transporter direction can be set to **Efflux**, **Influx**, **Bi-Directional** or **Pgp-Like**.
     * Transporter direction can be set **for each organ independently**.
 In order to change the direction in all organs simultaneously, change the selected value in the "Default Transporter Direction" selection box.
     {% hint style="warning" %}
     The value of the "Default Transporter Direction" is only used to reset all organ transporter directions to the given type and is not used in the model.
 E.g. if the user sets the default transporter direction to **Efflux** in all organs and then changes it to **Influx** in one organ: in this particular organ the Influx transporter will be created!
     {% endhint %}

 ![Transporter directions](../assets/images/part-3/TransporterDirection.png)

 * For all proteins:
   * Initial concentration in every compartment (which is calculated based on the reference concentration, relative expression values and localization settings as described above) is hidden as per default.
 To show and **to edit** it (if required), the *Show initial concentration* checkbox must be activated:

+  {% hint style="warning" %}
+  Most initial concentration values can only be computed in the context of an individual the expression profile is linked to.
+If you enter a specific value, it will be used in all individuals that use this expression profile and will effectively replace the formula described previously.
+  {% endhint %}

 ![Show/Edit (effective) initial concentration](../assets/images/part-3/ShowInitialConcentration.png)